Bank of Canada interest rate decisions

 What’s happening with inflation in Canada?

 Inflation is measured by looking at the annual change in the Consumer Price Index, a Statistics Canada measure that captures price changes across the economy.
-Annual CPI inflation was 2.3 per cent in January, down from 2.4 per cent in December.
+Annual CPI inflation was 2.4 per cent in March, up from 1.8 per cent in February, as consumers faced the largest monthly gas-price increase on record because of the Middle Eastern conflict.

 Inflation has largely normalized over the past few years.
 After hitting a 40-year high of 8.1 per cent in the summer of 2022, the pace of inflation declined quickly, and has been within the bank’s 1-per-cent to 3-per-cent control range over the past year.